TheoRum/BINP29_project_database/README.md

 ## Description
 This code is used to allow collaborators in the SLE project to access, filter, analyze and output data from the project dataset in a web framework using flask.
 The original database is a csv-file which is stored in the "data" folder.

+The manuscript and presentation can be found in the "doc" folder.

 ## Installation
 It is recommended to create a new conda environment for flask and to activate:
 ```bash